Learn To Fly Fish Program

 This extremely popular fish-out is what most of you have waited your 3 years in the LTFF program for: The Learn to Fly Fish trip to Montana always seems to be the highlight for most students in the program and is the one trip that just about everyone who goes each year ends up pleading to get the chance to go again.

-We will be float (or drift) fishing on a famed tailwater stretch of the upper Missouri River for 3 days (on Saturday -- Monday this year) out of Craig, Montana each day.
+We will be float (or drift) fishing on a famed tailwater stretch of the upper Missouri River for 3 days (on Tuesday-Thursday this year) out of Craig, Montana each day.
 The dry fly and nymph fishing for the big strong rainbow and brown trout in this incredibly abundant fishery is world renowned.

 This year we will also continue the tradition of having an on-the-water clinic.
 We will have this clinic BEFORE we go with our guides, so you will be ready to apply the techniques you learned for the following guided days.
 Suffice to say this is a day you will remember and you definitely don’t want to miss this opportunity!